The COVID-19 pandemic hit the global aviation industry particularly hard, forcing many airlines to find new ways to optimize operations.

 The existing data warehouse cannot just be simply dropped into the cloud deployment as there are different structures and capabilities that each deployment offers.

 The Datometry platform -- which the San Francisco-based vendor markets as a specialized technology for Teradata-to-cloud data warehouse migrations -- provides a virtualization layer that abstracts the differences.
 It lets SQL operations that were running on Lufthansa's existing on-premises system run without problems on its new cloud deployment.

 By using Datometry, Lufthansa can reduce its risks in migrating to the cloud; its teams don't have to rewrite every SQL query that they were using on premises, Bharpalania said.

 "So the intention is to shift to the cloud and have the virtualization layer of Datometry around it," he said.
-"The virtualization reduces the risk and increase the speed.
-Otherwise we would have we would have needed a lot of experts to make the move."
+"The virtualization reduces the risk and increases the speed.
+Otherwise we would have needed a lot of experts to make the move."